 This section describes the allowable keywords for reference frames that can be used by ADM messages.
-They are valid for keywords REF_FRAME in the APM, AEM, and ACM messages, where '' denotes 'A' or 'B' and for the keyword MAN_REF_FRAME.
+They are valid for keywords REF_FRAME in the APM, AEM, and ACM messages, where '' denotes 'A' or 'B' and for the keywords ANGVEL_FRAME, INERTIA_REF_FRAME, and MAN_REF_FRAME.